When you submit an anonymous report, we are unable to contact you to offer support, or provide you with any updates in relation to your report.

-Anonymous reports allow us to get an understanding of the prevalence of issues within our community.
+Anonymous reporting is important to us, as it allow us to get an understanding of the prevalence of issues within our community.
 We use anonymous reports to identify broad trends or patterns of behaviour which can be addressed, for example, identifying training needs in a particular area.

 Back